mdfkbtc/bid-mobile-wallet/blue_modules/bip38/scryptsy/README.md

 Why?
 ----

 `Scrypt` is an integral part of many crypto currencies.
-It's a part of the [BIP38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) standard for encrypting private Bitcoin keys.
+It's a part of the [BIP38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) standard for encrypting private BlockIdCoin keys.
 It also serves as the [proof-of-work system](http://en.wikipedia.org/wiki/Proof-of-work_system) for many crypto currencies, most notably: Litecoin and Dogecoin.